Damp, mould and condensation

 Many people who have double-glazing installed experience problems with condensation and mould growth that they never had with their old draughty window frames.
 This is because all the natural draughts around the poorly fitted windows have been sealed.
 However, by using trickle vents or opening windows slightly, then the necessary ventilation level can be achieved.

-Ventilation needs to be provided for an appropriate period of time depending on how much water that you produce in the home and on weather conditions.
+Ventilation needs to be provided for an appropriate period of time depending on how much water you produce in the home and on weather conditions.
 On a warm dry day ventilation should be done to the maximum, on a cold wet day ventilation may not be of any help except in a bathroom or kitchen where most water is produced.
 It should not be necessary to leave all windows open all day.